colinhiggs/pyramid-jsonapi/docs/source/customisation.rst

 reverse relationship).

 There are stage handlers available for stages which handle most of the logic of authorisation.
+At the moment these are implemented for ``alter_result`` for read operations and ``alter_request`` for write operations.
+Other stages might be supported in the future.

 The remaining logic is provided by permission filters which you provide.
 The job of a permission filter is to decide, for an individual object, whether the specified operation is allowed on that object or not.
 The permission handler built in to pyramid_jsonapi will call the permission filters at the